-6. If the Hive server is configured to use SSL, then configure SSL for the connection.
-For more information, see "Configuring SSL Verification" on page 42.
+7. If the Hive server is configured to use SSL, then configure SSL for the connection.
+For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 42.

 Using User Name

 This authentication mechanism requires a user name but does not require a password.
 The user name labels the session, facilitating database tracking.